Stephen Nolan

-Stephen Raymond Nolan (born 20 August 1973) is a Northern Irish radio and television presenter for BBC Northern Ireland and BBC Radio 5 Live, and is the highest earning broadcaster that the BBC employ in the Province.
+Stephen Raymond Nolan (born 20 August 1973) is a Northern Irish radio and television presenter for BBC Northern Ireland and BBC Radio 5 Live.
+Nolan is the highest earning BBC broadcaster in Northern Ireland.
+In the 2023–2024 financial year he earned a salary in the range of £405,000-£409,999 for his work on BBC Radio Ulster (which is almost always broadcast on BBC Radio Foyle as well), Nolan Live on BBC One (Northern Ireland) and The Stephen Nolan Show on Radio 5 Live.

+In an online article in the Manchester Journal, Nolan is described as "a name synonymous with Northern Irish broadcasting, has become a polarizing figure.
+His high-profile role as a radio and television presenter for BBC Northern Ireland has garnered him both staunch supporters and ardent critics".

 Early life

-Born in the Shankill Road area of Belfast, Nolan was educated at the Royal Belfast Academical Institution and the Queen's University of Belfast, where he studied French and Business Studies, graduating with a BA in 1995.
+Born in the Shankill Road area of Belfast, Nolan was educated at Springhill Primary School, the Royal Belfast Academical Institution and the Queen's University of Belfast, where he studied French and Business Studies, graduating with a BA in 1995.

 Career

 Radio

 In 2002, Nolan joined Belfast CityBeat, where he won a Sony Radio Academy Award.
-The following year, he was hired by BBC Northern Ireland, where he has worked since 2003, presenting The Stephen Nolan Show on BBC Radio Ulster.
+The following year, he was hired by BBC Northern Ireland, where he has worked since 2003, presenting The Nolan Show on BBC Radio Ulster.
+The show is also broadcast on BBC Radio Foyle.

-Since 16 July 2005, Nolan has presented his own weekend phone-in show for BBC Radio Five Live, airing from 10 pm to 1 am every Friday and Sunday, and from 9pm to 12am every Saturday.
-Until 2017, he also hosted Question Time Extra Time, a simulcast of BBC One's Question Time, followed by a continuation of debates on Five Live.
+Since 16 July 2005, Nolan has presented his own weekend phone-in show for BBC Radio 5 Live, airing from 10 pm to 1 am every Friday and Sunday, and from 9pm to 12am every Saturday.
+The show includes updates on the latest news from BBC correspondents, discussion about the news with contributions from listeners and guests, and discussion of the newspaper headlines of the following day.
+Until 2017, he also co-hosted Question Time Extra Time, a simulcast of BBC One's Question Time, followed by a continuation of debates on 5 Live.

 In 2006, Nolan was involved in a mock boxing match with Gerry Anderson in aid of the BBC's Children in Need appeal.

 On 13 October 2021, he launched a podcast, Nolan Investigates.